xsuite/xsuite/docs/collimation.rst

 including the loss of the impacting particles and the production of secondary particles, which need to be tracked together with the surviving beam.
-Such interface can be used to create a link with other programs for the modeling of these effects,  e.g. GEANT, FLUKA, K2, GuineaPig.
+Such interface can be used to create a link with other programs for the modeling of these effects,  e.g. GuineaPig.
+Note that although this approach was originally used to link Xcoll to Geant4 and FLUKA, these codes are currently linked more directly with dedicated beam elements (see :ref:`external_material_codes`).

 The interaction is defined as an object that provides a ``.interact(particles)`` method, which sets to zero or negative the ``state`` flag for the particles that are lost and